imbo/imbo/README.markdown

 Since this is a work in progress there is no automatic installation.
 Simply clone the repository or make your own fork.
 Automatic installation using [PEAR](http://pear.php.net/) will be provided later.

 ## REST API
 PHPIMS uses a REST API to manage the images.
-Each image will be identified by a public key and an MD5 sum of the file itself and the original file extension, that will be referred to as &lt;image&gt; for the remainder of this document.
-Every request starts with the public key of a user.
+Each image will be identified by a public key and an MD5 sum of the file itself and the original file extension.
+The latter will be referred to as &lt;image&gt; for the remainder of this document.

 ### GET /&lt;publicKey&gt;/&lt;image&gt;